openSUSE/SUSEPrime/README.md

-OpenSUSE nvidia-prime like package
+openSUSE nvidia-prime like package
 ==================================

 Assumptions
 -----------

-* You are running OpenSUSE Tumbleweed
+* You are running openSUSE Tumbleweed
 * You don't have bumblebee installed
 * You installed nvidia drivers using http://opensuse-community.org/nvidia.ymp